 AI is finally moving from being the province of university labs to being a critical part of the software developer's toolkit and a focus for mainstream companies.
 There is a growing—and urgent—need for information on applied AI, as opposed to the kind of research presented at academic conferences.

-That's why we created the O'Reilly Artificial Intelligence Conference.
+That's why we created the Artificial Intelligence Conference.

-If you want to understand how AI will change the business landscape, or are working with deep learning or AI (or plan to be)—join us in New York.
+If you want to understand how AI will change the business landscape, or are working with deep learning or AI (or plan to be)—join us at the AI Conference.
 You'll:

 has a history of convening conversations that reshape the industry.
 In 1998, he organized the meeting where the term "open source software" was agreed on and helped the business world understand its importance.
 In 2004, with the Web 2.0 Summit, he defined how Web 2.0 represented not only the resurgence of the Web after the dot-com bust, but a new model for the computer industry, based on big data, collective intelligence, and the Internet as a platform.
 In 2009, with the Gov 2.0 Summit, he framed a conversation about the modernization of government technology that has shaped policy and spawned initiatives at the federal, state, and local level and around the world.
 Tim has now turned his attention to the implications of the on-demand economy, AI, and other technologies that are transforming the nature of work and the future shape of the business world.
 He is the founder and CEO of O'Reilly Media and a partner at O'Reilly AlphaTech Ventures (OATV).
 He is also a founder and board member at Maker Media, which was spun out of O'Reilly Media in 2012, and a board member at Code for America, PeerJ, Civis Analytics, and POPVOX.